 - Identify and promote the relationship between the transportation system to existing and future land use and community comprehensive plans and programs. - Provide guidance to promote the improvement of multi-modal transportation circulation of people and goods, using both motorized and non-motorized transportation modes, new technologies and infrastructure facilities. - Recommendations and guidance to provide a safe, efficient, accessible, socially equitable and cost-effective transportation system. - Ensure compliance with state and federal transportation planning regulations - Develop recommendations that ensure environmentally sustainable planning practices.

-The consultant team is currently working on data gathering and scheduling of steering committee and TAC meetings.
+ICTC Staff is working with the consultant team in finalizing the project implementation plan.
 The stakeholder list for the LRTP will be comprehensive and include local and regional partners with special attention to upcoming developments in Imperial County.
-ICTC Staff is working with the consultant team and plans to have the first TAC meeting on March 30, 2022.